-Call me morbid, but I have to admit being a little excited about our visit to see the Bone Church (Kostnice) of Kutná Hora just outside of Prague.
-I’d read so much about the Sedlec Ossuary, I could hardly wait to see it for myself.
-Designated as a one of the 12 World Heritage Sites in the Czech Republic, the final resting place of the bones of over 40,000 people isn’t in itself that unusual – it’s the presentation of those bones that raises eyebrows.
+Call me morbid, but I have to admit being a little excited about our visit to see the Bone Church of Kutná Hora just outside of Prague.
+I’d read so much about the Sedlec Ossuary or Bone Church Prague, I could hardly wait to see it for myself.
+Designated as a one of the 12 World Heritage Sites in the Czech Republic, the final resting place of the bones of over 40,000 souls isn’t in itself that unusual – it’s the presentation of those bones that raises eyebrows.

-Entering the Kostnice Chapel is a bit like entering a well-designed house of horrors.
+Entering the Kostnice Chapel of the Bone Church is a bit like entering a well-designed house of horrors.
 It takes a few seconds to realize that almost everything around you is made of human skeletons.
 The wall decorations.
 A large chalice.
 A coat of arms.
 An enormous chandelier.
 Even the angelic cherubs are decorated with gaping skulls.

 From the moment you enter the church, DEATH stares you in the face.

 Some say the monk who first created these displays was half-blind…or half-mad.
 I’ll let you decide.